Beyond Real-world Benchmark Datasets: An Empirical Study of Node Classification with GNNs: Conclusion, Open Questions, and Limitations

 \section{Conclusion, Open Questions, and Limitations}

 In this paper, we first present a general summary of GNNs.
 Second, we list real-world benchmark datasets with the homophily and heterophily properties and discuss their limitations for deep analysis on GNNs, which existing studies have typically ignored.
 Third, we briefly summarize existing synthetic graph generators that allow us to generate graphs suitable to evaluate GNNs.
-Then thanks to a variety of synthetic graphs with controlled characteristics, our empirical study reveal several interesting findings of GNNs that may be helpful for developing future algorithms.
+Then thanks to a variety of synthetic graphs with controlled characteristics, our empirical study reveals several interesting findings of GNNs that may be helpful for developing future algorithms, while limited benchmark datasets cannot provide such fine-grained analysis.
 We also provide an open-sourced PyTorch-based library to foster future research on GNNs.

 \textbf{Open Questions. } Through our empirical studies, we figured out several open questions to developing new GNNs for node classification.